Sheepolution/classroom/README.md

 ## Why?

 This module was made as a challenge.
-Using the power metatables, to what end can we reach the strict OOP that so many other programming languages have?
+Using the power of metatables, to what end can we reach the strict OOP that so many other programming languages have?
 This module is not recommended for serious usage.
-Besides performance issues, strict OOP simply does not belong in the mindset of Lua.
+Besides performance issues, strict OOP simply does not belong in the mindset of the Lua language.
 That said, if someone does complain about the lack of strict OOP in Lua, this module is their answer.

 ## License

 This module is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.

 This module is based on [rxi](https://github.com/rxi)'s [classic](https://github.com/rxi/classic).